 As a fairly new member to fatherhood, a foodie, and a leader of the sales and marketing team at Akili, Sean Granfield has all the right reasons to be the go-getter he proves to be.
-This week, we pulled him aside from the office hustle for a chance to learn more about his role and what keeps him hungry.
+This week, we pulled him aside from the office hustle for a chance to learn more about his role and what keeps him hungry for success.

 What’s your role at Akili and the most satisfying aspect about it?

 My role at Akili is Vice President of Sales and Marketing – developing and driving our go-to-market strategy through our team of three account executives, an inside sales rep and a marketing coordinator.

 I really enjoy the creative freedom Akili provides around the overall development of our strategy, content, and brand image within our target markets.
 There’s nothing more exciting and satisfying than working with our team to create a unique and compelling strategy for our company and seeing the efforts being executed across our channels and people!